ststolz/Peer-Grading-Tool/README.md

 **Peer-Grading Tool** is a plugin for *Google Spreadsheets*.
 It is intended for educational use cases where students should grade each other.

 All you need are the Gmail Addresses (Google Users) of your students.
-Then *Peer-Grading Tool* creates a sheet for each stundent which is protected from other users.
+Then *Peer-Grading Tool* creates a sheet for each student which is protected from other users.
 There students can rate work of their attendees (e.g. a presentation).

 You have several options for configuration of this process.
 This include: